 Indeed, during The Great Depression of 1929 and again now with Coronavirus, learned helplessness became a global event, making a lot of people unmotivated, unproductive, negative, and fed up with their current state of affairs.
 Sure, arguably we all have mouths to feed so we should always hustle, but since more people are extra negative, they will be less productive in comparison to someone who is just happy, even if they are currently living in a negative world situation, such as what is happening all around us right now.

-As such, be careful not to learn helplessness during this difficult period of time, because the whole situation with coronavirus can and (surely did) demotivate a lot of people into being idle.
+As such, be careful not to learn helplessness during this difficult, because the whole situation with coronavirus can and (surely did) demotivate a lot of people into being idle.
 Oppositely, the cure to learned helplessness is to restart the decision making process.
 We need to regain our momentum by for example, doing a series of small and easy tasks, which, hopefully, will give us enough resilience to push through potential “no’s” we can find in our way.

 Unexpected Post-Vaccination Happiness Deep